-In the 2020-2021 school, 66% of first-time, full-time Yale undergraduates received some type of financial aid, with 58% receiving grants or scholarships, 39% getting federal grants, 21% receiving Pell grants, and 37% receiving other federal grants.
-Fifty-eight percent of Yale students received institutional grants or scholarships, 5% received student financial aid, and another 5% received federal student loans.
+In the 2020-21 school year, 66% of first-time, full-time Yale undergraduates received some type of financial aid, with 58% receiving grants or scholarships, 39% getting federal grants, 21% receiving Pell grants, and 37% receiving other federal grants.
+Fifty-eight percent of Yale students received institutional grants or scholarships, and 5% took out federal student loans.

 Generally, financial aid is monetary assistance awarded to students based on personal need and merit.
 Students that qualify for financial aid can use it to pay for college costs like tuition, books, and living expenses.